-- 52. All provision of services outside the House in return for payment should be registered here.
+- 56. All provision of services outside the House in return for payment should be registered here.
 When making an entry in this category, members must register the name of the employer or source of the payment, the nature of its business (where this is not self-evident) and the type of work carried out.
-Partners in partnerships and limited liability partnerships (LLPs) should also register their position in this category. - 53.
-Members who have paid posts as consultants or advisers should indicate the nature of the consultancy or advice given, for example "management consultant", "legal adviser" or "public affairs consultant".
-They should, in the case of public affairs consultancies, give careful consideration to paragraph 8(d) of the Code and paragraphs 15 to 22 of the Guide (especially paragraph 19).
+Partners in partnerships and limited liability partnerships (LLPs) should also register their position in this category. - 57.
+While clients of companies for which members work must be declared in relevant circumstances (see paragraph 97), they do not need to be registered except where: - (a) the company is the member's own intermediary (most commonly a limited company that they control); or - (b) the client is a foreign government to which the member personally provides services. - 58.
+Members who have paid posts as consultants or advisers should indicate the nature of the consultancy or advice given, for example "management"